teeaarbee/blog/content/Welcome_to_newsite.md

 However new website along with my [main website](https://www.teeaarbee.com), looks phresh.
 All thanks to [Rohit](https://www.instagram.com/uiux.rohit/)

-So what changes am i going to implement this time ?
+###So what changes am i going to implement this time ?

 I have decided to change things up a bit and use this website to recommend stuffs weekly about things that I find interesting, basically I am planning to use this site as my weekly public highlight/Documentary panel, idk if that’s a thing but yeah!

 However, I will continue writing topic specific blogs occasionally, but the weekly highlight thing will be somewhat **consistent**.

-Also I might end up changing everything depending upon my mood.
+>I might end up changing everything depending upon my mood.

 Alright so that’s about it for this short blog, make sure you have subscribed to my email newsletter by clicking [here](https://teeaarbee.com/#blog).
 I have not yet learned to control it tho, so for the next few blogs I might announce via [my Instagram](https://www.instagram.com/teeeaaarbeee) stories.